diniamo/ed-mining-expansion-finder/README.md

 # Elite Dangerous Mining Expansion Finder
-A tool that finds stations with the following criteras:
+A tool that finds stations with the following criterias:
 - Want:
   - Faction state: Expansion
   - Economy: Industrial
 - Don't want:
   - Economy: Extraction, Refinery, Terraforming
-  - Settlements (planetary stations) and then sorts them by Ly to a specified refference system
+  - Settlements (planetary stations)

+and then sorts them by Ly to a specified refference system

 # Usage